 3. Slate or Cement

-Forgot to bring your knife sharpening stone kit?
-This is a great option if you’re outdoors and have access to slate or concrete.
+Did you forget to bring your knife sharpening stone kit?
+This is a great option if you're outdoors and have access to slate or concrete.

 Find a flat surface and wipe your blade back and forth a few times.
 Try this survival skill the next time you're camping!